Are your fermented pickles turning out mushy? Tannins are a great way to make crunchy Lacto-fermented dill pickles.

-The salt in the brine actually prevents harmful bacteria from growing.
+The salt in the brine prevents harmful bacteria from growing.
 Then, the healthy lactic bacteria can produce lactic acid to preserve the cucumbers.

 *A 4% salt brine converts to 2 tablespoons of salt for every 4 cups of water.

-While a 5% salt brine is 2.5 tablespoons of salt for every 4 cups of water.
-This was a little too salty for my taste, but it could be perfect for you.
+While a 5% salt brine is 2.5 tablespoons of salt for every 4 cups of water, this was a little too salty for my taste, but it could be perfect for you.

 By using a higher percentage of salt brine, you will preserve the crispiness of the pickles.
-Beware though, you don't want to overdo it because if they are too salty, you might end up throwing them out.
+Beware, though, you don't want to overdo it because if they are too salty, you might end up throwing them out.

 2. Use Small Whole Cucumbers

 Kirby's are already quite crunchy and better suited for a quick pickling process.
 They don't hold up as well through the longer fermentation process.
-Traditional Kirby cucumbers tend to get mushy on the outside during fermentation.
+Traditional Kirby cucumbers get mushy on the outside during fermentation.

 It's best to choose a little cucumber and divide it into large spears.
 This will ensure the best-tasting pickles for your recipe.

 3. Use Fresh Cucumbers

 Fresh is best when it comes to fermenting pickles.
 If you notice your cucumbers are wilting, throw them out.
 Grocery stores always put the freshest produce in the back and the oldest in the front.

 The cucumbers should have no soft spots and should not look wrinkly.
 If they have either, then they are on the way out.

 4. Remove the Blossom End

 The end of a cucumber contains enzymes that soften pickles.
-Cut a thin slice from the end, to preserve the firm texture.
+Cut a thin slice from the end to preserve the firm texture.
 This will keep the enzyme from softening the cucumber before it's fermented.

 5. Puncture the Skin

-A great way to improve their taste and texture it to simply prick a hole in each cucumber with a knife or skew.
-This will allow the brine to penetrate faster and the cucumbers will culture better.
+A great way to improve their taste and texture is to prick a hole in each cucumber with a knife or skew.
+This will allow the brine to penetrate faster, and the cucumbers will culture better.

 6. Chill Cucumbers in an Ice Bath

 Use a large, food-safe container and fill it halfway with ice before pouring in water.
 Replace the ice as needed to keep the cucumbers cool.

 7. Ferment at the Coldest Temperature You Can

 The ideal temperature for fermenting pickles is between 60-70°.
 Anything much warmer than that will result in mushy pickles.
-Stay in this range for best results.
+Stay in this range for the best results.

-8 Pay Attention to the Color
+8. Pay Attention to the Color